dfamonteiro/blog/blog/content/posts/production-load-generator.md

 }
 ```

-It's understandably difficult to get an intuition for how this load generator works just from reading this short sinopsys.
-If you are looking for more details on the inner workings and motivations behind this load generator, I suggest reading this [blog post](/posts/stateful-load-generators/) which delves deep into this state machine-based load generator concept.
+It's understandably difficult to get an intuition for how this load generator works just from reading this short synopsys, so if you looking for more details about this state machine-based load generator concept, I suggest reading this [blog post](/posts/stateful-load-generators/) I wrote back in 2025.

 ### The LineLoadGenerator class

-While the `ProductionLoadGenerator` is an incredibly versatile simulator, it struggles with modelling queue-based manufacturing processes, such as SMT Lines and car assembly lines.
+While the state machine-based `ProductionLoadGenerator` is an incredibly versatile simulator, it struggles with modelling queue-based manufacturing processes, such as SMT Lines and car assembly lines.
 The `LineLoadGenerator` is a load generator designed exactly for this purpose: **simulating manufacturing lines**.

 <figure>
     <img src="/images/production-load-generator/assembly-line.png" alt="The Wafer system state loop">
     <figcaption>A Boeing 787 assembly line in North Charleston, South Carolina.
 Issues at one of the assembly stations can result in cascading delays for every airframe that is blocked by lack of progress at the disrupted station.
 In other words: you have a traffic jam until the bottleneck is fixed.<br>(image source: <a href="https://www.seattletimes.com/business/boeing-aerospace/parts-delays-force-boeing-to-slow-787-jet-assembly-line-in-s-c/">The Seattle Times</a>)</figcaption>
 </figure>

-The `LineLoadGenerator` has two core components: the `LineEquipment` class which represents a singular machine with inputs and outputs, and the `LineLoadGenerator` which is responsible for piecing and wiring these `LineEquipment` objects together like they're lego blocks.
+The `LineLoadGenerator` has two core abstractions: the `LineEquipment` class which represents a singular machine with inputs and outputs, and the `LineLoadGenerator` which is responsible for piecing and wiring these `LineEquipment` objects together.

+The goal of this load generator is to make the creation of simulated assembly lines as simple as putting lego blocks together, while giving the user full control of the behaviour of these individual blocks.

 #### LineEquipment

-The `LineEquipment` class is the core building block of the `LineLoadGenerator`: it represents an individual piece of equipment in a manufacturing line: a conveyor belt, a P&P machine, an SMT oven, etc. It has three core properties: the **name**, the **number of inputs** and the **number of outputs**.
+The `LineEquipment` class is the core building block of the `LineLoadGenerator`: it represents a singular piece of equipment in a manufacturing line: a conveyor belt, a P&P machine, an SMT oven, etc. It has three core properties: the **name**, the **number of inputs** and the **number of outputs**.
+The outputs of a `LineEquipment` object are the inputs of _another_ `LineEquipment` object - this linking of inputs to outputs is transparent to the `LineEquipment` and is entirely managed by the `LineLoadGenerator`.

 The `LineEquipment` is an **abstract class**, meaning that you are expected to create subclasses that inherit from `LineEquipment` and implements the `RunAsync` method.
 This method governs the behaviour of the line equipment you are trying to emulate and is expected to run for the duration of the load test.